 That was Evers' last great year.
 Injuries and suspensions cost him almost half of the 1915 season.
 When healthy he performed at his usual impressive level, but his disputes with umpires, never far from the sports headlines even in the calmest of times, became weekly fare.
 Johnny's nerves were clearly frayed even beyond their usual state.
 In early August, with the Braves trying to catch the Phillies in the pennant chase, he announced that he needed to leave the team immediately or risk a recurrence of the nervous breakdown he had suffered four years earlier.
 Evers managed to complete the 1915 campaign, playing in most of his team’s games during the Braves’ unsuccessful stretch run, but it was his last season as a regular.
 He had a poor year in 1916, and after batting a meager .193 over the first half of 1917 the Braves placed him on waivers.
 Evers spent the second half of that season with the Phillies, who played him sparingly and released him at season's end.
 The following year he earned a spot on the Opening Day roster of the Boston Red Sox but was released before appearing in a single game.

 Evers returned to the Cubs as manager in 1921 and skippered the White Sox three years later.
 He failed to complete either season, and both clubs performed less successfully under his direction than either before or after he took the reins.
-The White Sox assignment made him the first and so far the only man to manage both Chicago major-league clubs.
+The White Sox assignment made him the first man to manage both Chicago major-league clubs, and the only one until Rich Renteria almost a century later.

 During the 1930s Evers ran a sporting-goods store in Albany, New York, which remained in family hands until it closed its doors for good in the 1990s.
 In 1942 he suffered a stroke that debilitated him for the rest of his life.
 Johnny Evers died in Albany on March 28, 1947, one year after his induction into the National Baseball Hall of Fame.